What does it involve?

-You would usually spend from 2-4 hours with a Home-Start family each week and depending on the family’s situation you may spend from 6 months for up to a year with one family.
+You would usually spend 2-4 hours with a Home-Start family each week and, depending on the family’s situation, you may spend 6 months for up to a year with one family.

 You could spend time with a young parent helping to build their confidence as they adapt to life with a small baby, or share an outing with a family who finds getting out of the house difficult.
 The visits might involve offering an extra pair of hands to a family with several children or providing a listening ear to a mother who is suffering from postnatal depression.

 Being a Home-Start volunteer means offering friendship to parents and spending time with a family in a way that helps them to regain confidence and independence.

 What should I expect as a Home-Start volunteer?

 • You will be helping a family to cope with the pressures they are facing and make a real difference to the lives of parents and their children.

 • You will receive support and training to prepare you for all aspects of your role as a volunteer from our dedicated coordinators.
 Our training is on-going and we have regular refresher sessions.

 • You will make new friends and have fun.